RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 - KUID seems to have similar behavior to CUID (allows block 0 direct write).
     * That being said, we do not know its' purpose.
 Please use CUID.
+- HUID is a CUID chip, but protected with a KDF key.
+    * When key is recovered using Copykey (auth attempt 23), the tag appears to be a regular CUID chip rev.5.
+    * When writing, Copykey detects the custom key and locks the ACL to `block 0: read AB; ACL: read AB write --`

 ### MIFARE Classic FUID
 ^[Top](#top)